Safe Patient Handling

-Nearly 50 percent of injuries and illnesses reported in 2011 among nurses and nursing support staff were musculoskeletal disorders.
+Over 50 percent of injuries and illnesses reported in 2013 among nursing assistants were musculoskeletal disorders

 Click on the products to learn more about safe patient handling.

 Accessibility Assistance: Contact OSHA's Directorate of Standards and Guidance at (202) 693-1950 for assistance accessing DOC, EPS, GIF, MP4, PDF, PPT or XLS documents.